NicTM/wikigame-nlp/README.md

 ### entities - 'e'
 Highlights the named entities in the current page's summary.
 Entities are identified using the spaCy model.

+### generate - 'g'
+Passes the first X words of the summary as input to a generative model, which then attempts to "auto-complete" the text.
+Default X=25.

+This function uses a HuggingFace pipeline with the "text-generation" task identifier.
+The model used by default is `distilgpt2`.

 ### quit - 'q'
 Quits the game.